vtog/labGuides/source/ocp/kubevirt.rst

    .. note:: This step should not be needed in a future release.
 I'll update
       the section as soon as the change is merged and found on a z-release.

+   .. warning:: If you modify this to add additonal templates be sure to
+      include the previous data not just the new date.
+This will overwrite the section with only the file contents.

    A. Create the following yaml file:

       .. code-block:: batch